Back to all guides

 Advanced variation

 Use line weight instead of color.
-Make the most important box slightly darker or thicker, and keep the rest quiet.
+Make the most important box slightly darker or thicker, and let the other boxes stay quieter.

 Side rail + open field

 A side rail is a narrow strip along one edge of the page.
-It gives you a place for labels, mini prompts, or tiny scraps while leaving the rest of the page open.
+It gives labels, prompts, and tiny scraps a place to live while the rest of the page stays open for the actual entry.

 Best for

-• Pages that need structure but not boxes
+• Pages that need structure without a grid

 • Material tests